Shadrock/online-GIS-programming-course/Week_1/README.md

 The ability to find tabular (ie. spreadsheet) data; explore it; manipulate it; and analyze it is a critical skill.
 Not only that, but just being able to provide basic graphical representation of quantitative information (our histogram of flight distances) to help decision makers understand the basics of data, is important.
 Again, to cite the article above, "...cleaning and combing data and making choices about how data will be presented... is different than drawing conclusions from the data to understand why a crisis is deteriorating, or to decide whether to prioritize a cash response rather than food distribution.
 Data experts create the visuals; subject matter experts do the analysis."
 It's important to understand that, sometimes, your role as a GIS analyst may be to prepare and display data for decision makers or subject matter experts (and [there are a LOT of them in the humanitarian world](https://blog.veritythink.com/post/60157407408/these-are-the-humanitarian-decision-makers)).

 # Getting started
 Before we get to the data, let's briefly touch on reading and writing comma-separated data, or data from `.csv` files.
-Comma-separated values is a way of expressing structured data in flat text files:
+Comma-separated values is a way of expressing structured data in flat text files like this:

 ```
 "Refugee_Camp_Name","Country","Population2006","Population2014"